lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 ## Wrap them all up

-We have been various parts of the `new` Method...
+We have seen various parts of the `new` Method...
 Let's wrap them all up into a proper Method Defintion: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L76-L136)

 ```rust
 /// Create the Watch Face